 The single highest-ROI server per line of config.
 When the agent is working with a library, Context7 hands it the versioned docs for that library — not the eight-month-old snapshot baked into its weights.
 Goodbye to "that function doesn't exist in that version".
 My CLAUDE.md has a durable rule: if you're unsure about an API, check Context7 before inventing.

-3. Figma Desktop MCP — design to code with no rate limit
+3. Figma Desktop MCP — design to code, locally

 claude mcp add --transport http figma-desktop http://127.0.0.1:3845/mcp